Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

-The quantity $Vh(x)$ is interpreted as the present discounted value of payoff $h(X_{t+1})$ conditional on $X_t = x$.
-Letting $T$ represent the \emph{equilibrium price operator} defined at Borel measurable function $h \colon \XX \to \RR_+$ by

-it is clear that $h$ is a Markov solution if and only if $h$ is a fixed point of $T$.
-We write $T^n$ for the $n$-th composition of $T$ with itself.
+for all $t \geq 0$, which means that $\{Y_t\} := \{ h(X_t) \}$ solves \eqref{eq:fwl}.
+Conditioning on $X_t = x$, we see that $h$ will be a Markov solution if it is a fixed point of the \emph{equilibrium price operator} $T$ defined by

-Before stating results, we need a candidate space for Markov solutions.
-To this end, for each $p \geq 0$, we let $L_p(\XX, \RR, \pi)$ denote, as usual, the set of Borel measurable real-valued functions $h$ defined on the state space $\XX$ such that $\int |h(x)|^p \pi(\diff x)$ is finite.
+For each $p \geq 0$, we let $L_p(\XX, \RR, \pi)$ denote, as usual, the set of Borel measurable real-valued functions $h$ defined on the state space $\XX$ such that $\int |h(x)|^p \pi(\diff x)$ is finite.
 Let $\hH_p$ be all nonnegative functions in $L_p(\XX, \RR, \pi)$.
-In other words, $\hH_p$ is the set of all nonnegative functions on $\XX$ such that $h(X_t)$ has finite $p$-th moment.
 This will be our candidate space, so if $p=2$, say, then we seek solutions with finite second moment.\footnote{In what follows, all notions of convergence refer to standard norm convergence in $L_p$.
 As usual, functions equal $\pi$-almost everywhere are identified.
-Appendix~\ref{s:ax} gives more details.} Note that $q \leq p$ implies $\hH_p \subset \hH_q$, so existence of a solution in $\hH_p$ implies existence of a solution in $\hH_q$ whenever $q \leq p$.
+Appendix~\ref{s:ax} gives more details.}